javimangal/pragmatic-trials-aging/README.md

 ## Usage

 You will find the descriptions of the methods of the systematic literature search on the [docs](docs/) directory, as well as a report with the R version and package dependencies for the project.
 Figures and tables referenced in the chapter can be found in the [results](results/) file.
 The code for reproducibility of such outputs can be found in the [R folder](R/).
-The [PRECIS-2 script](R/PRECIS-2.R) can be used to generate a comparative PRECIS-2 figure of two hypothetical trials.

 ## Project Structure